csplatti/HelloHacks-2024/README.md

 # Refine
 ## Overview
-Ever struggled to find feedback for your written assignments?
+Have you ever struggled to find available professors and peers to provide feedback on your written assignments?
 Meet Refine – your personal AI peer editor, ready to help!

 Refine was developed during HelloHacks 2024, a hackathon hosted at The University of British Columbia by [UBC Biztech](https://www.ubcbiztech.com/).